 Her rendition of Sexy Lady (Moore) brought down the house…..”

-~Comic Opera Guild; Harold Haugh Light Opera Competition
+~Comic Opera Guild; Harold Haugh Light Opera Competition, 2012

-Kate has performed as a Young Artist with the Santa Fe Opera (2011), Utah Opera (2010-2011), the Opera Theatre of St. Louis (2008), and in the Opera Studio of the A.I.M.S Festival in Graz, Austria (2008).
+Kate has sung as a young artist with the Santa Fe Opera, Utah Opera/Utah Symphony, and the Opera Theatre of St. Louis.
+Additionally, she sang as a Stern Fellow at the LA-based Songfest and in the Opera Studio of the A.I.M.S Festival in Graz, Austria.
 Her experiences on the stage range from musical theater to operetta and opera, with a strong background in choral and oratorio literature.

 She has twice won Third Place in the Central Regional Finals, hosted by NYC’s Metropolitan Opera National Council Auditions (2007; 2009).
 In January 2013, Kate made her Carnegie Hall solo debut upon winning the Barry Alexander International Vocal Competition.
 Additionally, she won the Harold Haugh Light Opera Vocal Competition in 2012, placed second in the Nicholas Z. Loren Vocal Competition, hosted by the Holland Chorale (2013), and was awarded the “Grace Keagy Award” by the NYC-based Kurt Weill Foundation in their annual Lotte Lenya Foundation (2012).

 Kate has been involved in youth music education through directing youth choirs, teaching voice privately, coordinating and teaching music and drama courses, and performing in a multitude of outreach programs geared toward youth.
 She is a frequent recitalist and has an expansive interest in the varying styles and eras of composition.
 Concerts featuring Kate have spanned Bach and early music festivals to the premieres of newly-composed works.